andyl/comgen/README.md

 Phxcom code generation is specified in the file `config/commanded.exs`.

-You can view the genspec with the command `$ mix phxcmd.show.genspec`.
+You can view the comspec with the command `$ mix phxcmd.show.comspec`.

 ## Commanded Elements